adamsilver/fdpb/registration.md

 ## Submit buttons

-You would think that a button is such a simple thing to design, that getting it right is a no brainer.
-And yet, we often forget that the *aggregation of marginal gains* goes a long way.
+You would think that designing a button is far from taxing.
+And yet, we often forget that the *aggregation of small gains* goes a long way.

 The first thing to note about buttons is that they aren't links.
 Links typically have special positioning (such as a header) and underlines to denote their meaning.
 And they also have a hand cursor (also known as a pointer).